 Jason has always enjoyed teaching and was named the Maricopa County Attorney’s Office Trainer of the Year in 2003.
 He was formerly the Bureau Chief of the Training Bureau and has taught nationwide on a variety of topics.
 He is married and enjoys reading, travelling, and spending time with his family.

-TRAVIS MEADOWS – In 2005, Travis began his career with AZDPS in Highway Patrol as a Trooper in the Metro East District.
+TRAVIS MEADOWS began his career with AZDPS in 2005 as a Highway Patrol Trooper in the Metro East District.
 He worked in Metro East for 9.5 years before transferring to the Criminal Investigations Division in 2014.
 While working in the Criminal Investigations Division, Travis was assigned to the Central Intelligence Unit and worked as a detective at the Arizona Counter Terrorism Intelligence Center in Phoenix.
-In 2017 Travis transferred to the Operational Training Unit where he served as the Annual Trooper Training Coordinator and the LMS Administrator.
-In 2021, he was promoted to Sergeant and supervises the Professional Development Unit.
+In 2017 Travis transferred to the Operational Training Section where he served as the Annual Trooper Training Coordinator and the LMS Administrator.
+In 2021, he was promoted to Sergeant and currently supervises the Professional Development Unit and the Operational Training Section.

-Travis is an AZPOST General Instructor, Firearms Instructor, Patrol Rifle Instructor, Physical Fitness Instructor, and Below 100 Instructor.
-He is also a Subject Matter Expert (SME) for the General Instructor program at AZPOST.
+Travis is an AZPOST General Instructor, Firearms Instructor, Patrol Rifle Instructor, and Physical Fitness Instructor.
+He is also a Master Instructor for the General Instructor program at AZPOST.
 He has taught various courses at the Arizona Law Enforcement Academy, Phoenix Regional Police Academy, and the AZDPS State Trooper Academy.
-In addition to instructing for AZDPS and AZPOST; Travis is also an Adjunct Instructor for Arizona Christian University.
-He currently teaches courses in Criminal Justice Studies, Christian Studies, and Biblical Theology.
+In addition to instructing for AZDPS and AZPOST; Travis is also an Adjunct Instructor for Arizona Christian University, Rio Salado College, and Redemption Seminary, where teaches courses in Criminal Justice Studies, Christian Studies, and Biblical Theology.

 Travis holds a Bachelor’s degree from Vanguard University, a Master’s degree from Grand Canyon University, a Master’s in Divinity degree from Liberty University, and a Doctorate in Ministry in Spiritual Formation from Liberty University.